-The ASU Equine Center was built in November, 2000.
+The A-State Equine Center was built in November, 2000.
 The project grew from just a single barn to a covered arena with adjacent pastures.
-The entire complex now covers 40 acres and houses a fifty-two stall barn with all the major amenities including stalls, tack rooms, automatic waters, spacious wash racks, a 300’ X 165’ covered arena, bleachers, sound system, and parking lot.
+The entire complex now covers 40 acres and houses a fifty-two stall barn with all the major amenities including stalls, tack rooms, spacious wash racks, a 300’ X 165’ covered arena, bleachers, sound system, and parking lot.

 The Equine Center also contains areas for riding instruction and a classroom equipped for teaching equine production and management that doubles as a hospitality room for area events, such as regional FFA contests.